Skip to main content

 (if anywhere).

-What you're learning: You are using AI as a practice partner that generates unlimited trace-table challenges.
-Each code block is different, so you cannot memorize answers -- you must apply the method.
+What you're learning: You are using the AI as a practice partner that generates unlimited trace-table challenges.
+Each code block is different, so you cannot memorize answers; you must apply the method.
 Having the AI check your trace table row by row gives you immediate, specific feedback on exactly where your tracking went off.

 Prompt 2: Common Mistake Diagnosis